Knowing what SEO acronym stands for and understanding how SEO works are two very different things.

 How to get started with SEO

-There is always a debate if you should do SEO in-house or if you should outsource it to a digital agency.
+There is a never-ending debate if you should do SEO in-house or outsource it to a digital agency.

 Many businesses decide to outsource SEO (or parts of it) and focus on their core business.
-If you are on the fence or just unsure in which direction to take your marketing efforts, we invite you to schedule a call and get a free consultation.
+If you are on the fence or just unsure in which direction to take your marketing efforts, we invite you to schedule a free consultation and learn more about our on-page SEO services and link-building services.